MarkWilcock/Generative-AI-Course/22 Exercise - Advanced Tasks.md

 * The article discusses ... (e.g. rise of vaping in the UK and suggests it is a good thing).
 Provide three arguments to support this conclusion and three argument against it.

-## Customisers

-Customisers adapt the AI tool so it provides more relevant responses based on the organisation's needs.

-### Tasks
-Customise the AI in some way :
- * prompt engineering
- * system prompt
- * custom GPT
- * use Azure Copilot Stdio (low code approach)
- * use Azure AI studio (high code, Pythonic approach)